zerodep/bpmn-middleware/docs/API.md

 - `idleTimeout`: idle timeout delay, positive number of milliseconds or as ISO 8601 duration
 - `sync`: run until end instruction, any value will do, or `false` to disable, returns 504 if not completed within idle timeout

+Any other query parametes will also be passed as resume options.

 ### `POST (*)?/signal/:token`

 Signal process activity.